NPR Receives Final Approval of National Class Settlement With Farmers Valued at Almost $800 Million

 In its Final Approval Order, the court noted NPR had “vigorously pressed the interests of the class throughout the course of this litigation” and that NPR had provided “excellent representation” to the class.
 Based on the size of the recovery for the class and the diligence and skill shown during the course of the litigation, the Court awarded $37,185,000 in attorney fees.

-NPR partner Michael Angelovich and associates Christopher Johnson and Chad Ihrig led the litigation for NPR.
+NP partner Michael Angelovich and associate Chad Ihrig led the litigation for NPR.